bobboman1000/cdd_surrogate/README.md

 The two major parts of this work were

 (1) Building a dataset.
 As mentioned, simulations are computationally very costly, hence building a dataset is a huge task on its own.
 I've structurally generated a dataset using multiple large machines running over months.
-This alone has the potential to save hours of future work, hence this may become part of a future publication and will not be published at this point.
+This has the potential of saving hours of future work, hence this may become part of a future publication and will not be published at this point.

 (2) I've built different time-series models aiming to generate a complete stress-strain time series based on a set of static input parameters.

+## TL;DR
+The CDD simulation is a physical simulation that, among other things, predicts a time-series of deformation of materials like metals.
+I've built a surrogate model that predicts this time series, based on physical parameters of the material.
+We achieve the time-series predictions by using models like LightGBM and LSTMs.

 ## Structure